-- The programme of study and research shall extend over a continuous period unless the Associate Dean Research recommends an interruption for a specified interval to the School Research and Enterprise Committee.
-See Student Interruptions and Withdrawals Policy, available at: http://www.salford.ac.uk/geo/StudentPolicies/student-interruptions-and-withdrawals-policy - 6.2 The minimum and, where applicable, maximum duration of the period of study is as set out for each Research Award in Table B. - 6.3 The School Research and Enterprise Committee can exceptionally recommend a reduced candidature to the Postgraduate Research Awards Board.
-Submission of the thesis would be at the end of year two or equivalent year for part-time candidates, foregoing the Interim Assessment. - A split site candidate should normally spend the equivalent of at least one third of the minimum duration of this period of study in the University which covers the three assessment points (Interim Assessment, Internal Evaluation and Viva).
+- 6.1 The programme of study and research shall extend over a continuous period unless the Associate Dean Research and Innovation or nominee recommends an interruption for a specified interval to the School Research and Enterprise Committee.
+See Student Interruptions and Withdrawals Policy, available at: https://beta.salford.ac.uk/sites/default/files/2020-09/StudentEngagementInterruptionWithdrawalPolicy.pdf - 6.2 The minimum and, where applicable, maximum duration of the period of study is as set out for each Research Award in Table B. - 6.3 Where progress is such that early submission of the thesis is appropriate, the School Research and Enterprise Committee can exceptionally recommend a reduced candidature to the Postgraduate Research Awards Board.
+Where a recommendation of reduced candidature is made, submission of the thesis would normally be at the end of year two or equivalent year for part-time candidates, and Assessment 1: Interim Assessments will be adjusted accordingly. - A split site candidate should normally spend the equivalent of at least one third of the minimum duration of this period of study in the University, and should be present for the three assessment points (Assessment 1: Interim Assessment, Assessment 2: Internal Evaluation and Viva).
 Any reductions to the minimum study duration should be supported by the candidate's Supervisor and approved by the School Research and Enterprise Committee.